maragudk/migrate/README.md

 A simple database migration tool using an `sql.DB` connection and `fs.FS` for the migration source.
 It has no non-test dependencies.

-This project is work-in-progress and has a lot of rough edges.

 Made in 🇩🇰 by [maragu](https://www.maragu.dk), maker of [online Go courses](https://www.golang.dk/).

 ## Usage